wickenico/bookify-ktor/README.md

 - Books overview with cards
 - Add back button
 - Extend Book data structure
+- Search suggestions
+- More book related data
+- New Form for book displaying
-- Image procession
+- Tests

 ## DONE
 - Add ktlint
-- - Call Google Books API
+- Call Google Books API
+- Image procession

 ## Questions
 - Which database should we use?